 This is an iOS device so it has more apps than any other platform.
 That makes this capable as a school device that could even replace a laptop if paired with a keyboard case.
 The dual microphones and front-facing 1.2MP camera make it a very capable video classroom unit, ideal for remote learning.

 Of course, multitasking also plays into this, if you want a document open while in a video class, for example – all of which is possible thanks to the power of that A12 Bionic processor and spacious 10.2-inch high resolution 2,160 x 1,620 Retina display.

-The battery can last a full day on a charge, making this great for use back in the classroom too.
+The battery can last a full day on a charge, so this is great for use in the classroom too.

 2. Samsung Tab S7 Plus: Best PC replacement tablet

 The Samsung Tab S7 Plus is a tablet that students who want a PC replacement, while staying mobile, should consider.
 While it's primarily a touchscreen device, with a superb 12.4-inch Super AMOLED screen that boasts HDR10+ and 120Hz, this can also be paired with a keyboard, mouse, and screen thanks to its DeX smarts.

 Consequently, you can output to a TV or monitor and use the tablet like a PC computer.
 It is still an Android-based device though, so you get access to all the apps you could want from the operating system.

 For remote learning, the camera offers 8MP quality with HDR to adjust for any lighting, making it ideal even when moving from room to room – possible thanks to that 14-hour battery life.
 The S Pen Stylus is also a great addition for annotating and beyond.
 The keyboard case, which is a useful addition, is charged as an extra accessory.
 That said, this will pair with any Bluetooth keyboard, so that may not be a factor in your decision.